hudson-and-thames/mlfinlab/docs/source/getting_started/research_tools.rst

    :align: center

 It immediately shows which are the most associated papers.
 The darker circles indicate that they are more recent, so we can easily follow from the older papers to the newer ones.
-Connected paper also has an amazing feature for prior works and derivative works.
+Connected papers also has an amazing feature for prior works and derivative works.

 Prior works is available for researchers to see what are the most famous and cited papers in this field